dr-jts/recipes/treats/cookies.md

 1. To make flatter snickerdoodles, press down in the center of the ball before placing in the oven.
 This helps to keep them from puffing up in the middle.
 1. Place on a parchment paper-lined baking sheet.
 1. Bake for 9 - 11 minutes.  (perhaps 13 mins)
 1. Let cool for several minutes on baking sheet before removing from the pan.

+## No-Bake Maple Peanut Chocolate Balls

+* 1 1/2 cups old fashioned rolled oats
+* 1/2 cup peanut butter
+* 1/3 cup pure maple syrup
+* 1/3 cup semi-sweet chocolate chips

+1. Add all of the ingredients to a large bowl.
+Mix together until well incorporated.
+2. Cover and chill in a refrigerator for at least 30 minutes.
+1. Grab a heaping tablespoonful of the mixture and press it into a ball with your palms.
+Repeat with the remaining oat mixture, making about 16 energy bites.
+1. Store in a sealed container in the refrigerator.